 I downsized, well smart-sized, myself.
 My five dollar a month utility bill makes me feel like a winner.

-Tumbleweed Tiny House Company is hosting a workshop on February 25th and 26th with the keynote speaker being an actual Tiny Home owner.
+Tumbleweed Tiny House Company is hosting a workshop in Olympia on September 8th and 9th with the keynote speaker being an actual Tiny Home owner.
 In 2004 Dee Williams purchased her small house plans from Tumbleweed Tiny House Company.
 She built her 84 square foot home using recycled materials and has lived in it ever since.
 Ms. Williams’ two day talk will include shared building ideas and in-depth information on the philosophy behind tiny home living.
-The workshop will take place at Courtyard Seattle Downtown on 2nd Avenue and tickets can be purchased by visiting http://www.tumbleweedhouses.com/workshops/seattle/
+The Tiny House workshop will take place at the Evergreen State College located at 2700 Evergreen Parkway and tickets can be purchased by visiting our link.

 Tumbleweed Tiny House Company isn’t just a business, it is a movement.
 With over twenty models to choose from, the company designs homes with a socially responsible platform.
 Tumbleweed markets houses that range from 65 square feet to 874 square feet.
 The company is founded by tiny house guru Jay Shafer - who is a recognized leader in popularizing the tiny homes concept.
-For more information on the company, Jay Shafer, Dee Williams, or to view the homes, please visit: http://www.tumbleweedhouses.com.
+For more information on the company, Jay Shafer, Dee Williams, or to view the homes, please visit The Tumbleweed Tiny House company online.